gauravbhand1611/oms-documentation/documents/retail-operations/brokering/README.md

 ## What is Order Routing?

-Sophisticated order routing is essential for retailers handling multiple sales channels and fulfillment locations.
-It ensures that each order is fulfilled from the most optimal location, factoring in considerations such as shipping method, proximity to the customer, inventory levels, fulfillment capabilities, and options for splitting orders across locations.
+Retailers handling multiple sales channels and fulfillment locations need sophisticated order routing.
+It allows each order to be fulfilled from the most optimal location, considering factors such as shipping method, proximity to the customer, inventory levels, fulfillment capabilities, and the option to split orders across locations.
 Effective order routing helps retailers achieve faster delivery times, reduce shipping costs, and maintain balanced inventory across all locations.

 ## What is Configurable Order Routing?